Author: Author: Yixuan Huang, BD Director; Phil Yang, Head of BD

 Key Responsibilities for Third-Party Service Providers

 Main responsibilities include reconciling the changes in account balances to 100% matching the net movement of deposits and withdrawals, transfers, funding and trading activities.
-Thus, it is necessary for auditors to support reconciliation for all types of crypto assets (spot, derivatives, DeFi, etc.), and be familiar with all ‘rabbit holes’ regarding data collection.
+Thus, it is necessary for crypto audit systems to support reconciliation for all types of crypto assets (spot, derivatives, DeFi, etc.), and be familiar with all ‘rabbit holes’ regarding data collection.
 For example, in many cases, incompletion or errors in transaction history can be caused by exchanges not being able to provide historical balance snapshots, not having exact instrument lists to generate trading history, or keeping special fees like maker rebate separately.
-An efficient solution to such common pain points is to streamline reconciliation with an IT system, taking regular balance snapshots, collecting all asset movement data and conducting automatic reconciliation.
+An efficient solution to such common pain points is to streamline reconciliation with an IT system, taking regular balance snapshots, collecting all asset movement data and conducting automatic reconciliation in the crypto reconciliation system.

 Main responsibilities include authorizing transfers to be restricted to authorized addresses and accounts.
 Pre-transfer control (monitor and alert) and approval are necessary to ensure investors’ asset security.